Online Privacy Notice

 - Cookies.
 A cookie is a small data file placed on your device.
-Your browser will generally add information to this file regrading your activity on a given website or information about your device, which can then be accessed by websites such as UMB.com.
+Your browser will generally add information to this file regarding your activity on a given website or information about your device, which can then be accessed by websites such as UMB.com.

 - Web beacons.
 A web beacon is a small image placed on a websites that tracks how users interact with that website.

 How we use your online information.
-As mentioned above, your online information is used for three purposes.
+As mentioned above, your online information is used for three purposes:

 - Improving your experience.
-UMB uses your online information to improve your experience and tailor our websites to your needs and preferences.
+UMB uses your online information to improve your experience and tailor our website to your needs and preferences.
 For example, online information can help UMB understand the types of browsers and operating systems users most frequently use, or how users find UMB’s websites.
 Understanding these preferences lets us improve our websites' look, feel, performance and functionality.

 - Advertising, content and analytics.
-UMB uses online information to better tailor ads to when you are on our website or other websites on the internet.
+UMB uses online information to better tailor ads to you when are on our websites or other websites on the internet.
 This includes making you aware of our products and services that may best fit your needs.
 We also use online information to provide you with content – such as articles – that you may find interesting.
 Additionally, we use your online information to understand the effectiveness of our marketing campaigns by discovering the visuals or content most relevant to you.

 - Monitoring and managing fraud.
 We use your online information to detect and prevent fraudulent activity on our websites.

 How to opt-out of the collection of online information.
 Our collection and sharing of online information allows you to enjoy the best experience on our websites and receive relevant digital ads for our products and services.
 If you wish to opt-out of our sharing of your online information, we encourage you to explore the settings of your device and browser, which may provide you with the ability to disable the collection of information by cookies and other tools.
-You may also visit sites such as the Digital Advertising Alliance‡ and Network Advertising Initiative‡, which provide tools to help you opt-out of your information being collected online.
+You may also visit sites such as the Digital Advertising Alliance and Network Advertising Initiative, which provide tools to help you opt-out of your information being collected online.
 Please note these tools are provided by third parties that are not affiliated with UMB.

 Special information for California consumers